 IP TAKE: The foundation tends to support big INGOs in its development portfolio.
 Lesser-known organizations may have a better chance at getting McKnight’s funding attentions if their work intersects with other issues of interest at the foundation, such as climate change and biodiversity.

-PROFILE: Established in 1953, the Minnesota-based McKnight Foundation’s seeks to “improve the quality of life for present and future generations.”
+PROFILE: Established in 1953, the Minnesota-based McKnight Foundation seeks to “[i]mprove the quality of life for present and future generations.”
 It is unusual in that the foundation is one of the country's largest foundations while remaining in one state.
 It is still overseen by the family board.
-Programmatic areas of interest prioritize regional economic and community development, Minnesota’s arts and artists, early literacy, youth development, Midwest climate and energy, Mississippi River water quality, neuroscience research, international crop research, and rural livelihoods.
-McKnight's grantmaking largely concentrates on Minnesota; however, it also directs funds to support projects in the rest of the U.S. and in Africa, Southeast Asia, and Latin America.
+Programmatic areas of interest inlcude Arts, Education, International grantmaking, Midwest Climate & Energy, Minnesota Initiatives, Mississippi River, Neuroscience and Regional and Community giving.
+McKnight directs funds to support projects in the U.S., Africa, Southeast Asia, and Latin America.

 Once of seven programs, the McKnight Foundation’s International grantmaking program focuses on natural resource management and community resource rights, mainly in the Southeast Asian countries of Cambodia, Laos and Vietnam.
 The program supports organizations that operate in Laos, and Vietnam, and seeks to improve the livelihoods of local communities—mainly smallholder farmers—by supporting projects and programs that advocate for resource rights (including land, forest, river, and coastal).
 It also seeks to support those aiding local communities to better manage their natural resources.
 McKnight's overall desire here is to improve the livelihoods of vulnerable populations in a way that empowers and is sustainable.